NOS (nitrous oxide): Advice for using more safely

 There are ways to reduce the risks of using nitrous oxide:

 Always use a balloon to inhale.
 Inhaling from a tube, mask, or straight from the dispenser can be dangerous.
-Always use a device to release the gas first and use a balloon to inhale.
+Instead, use a device to release the gas first and use a balloon to inhale.
 This helps to stop the gas damaging your throat and lungs.
 Never inhale from a bag over the head.

 Don't be afraid to call for help.
 If someone might be having problems because of nitrous oxide, call for help.